Diagonal Packing for Efficient Homomorphic Sparse Matrix-Vector Multiplication: Iterative-Improvement Heuristics for 2DPP

-We accept the move if $\Delta>0$, or $\Delta=0$ w.r.t. the primary and secondary metrics.
+We accept the move if $\Delta>0$, or $\Delta=0$ with respect to the primary and secondary metrics.
 We also mark these columns as moved and do not move them again in this local pass.
 Otherwise, the algorithm rejects the move and continues.\\

 { {\bf 3OPT} ({\em from the column side - row is similar}):} When 2OPT stalls, a three–cycle can bypass the plateau.
-This is a common approach for the optimisation problems on graphs and matrices, such as the Travelling Salesman Problem~\citep{HELSGAUN2000106}.
+This is a common approach for optimization problems on graphs and matrices, such as the Traveling Salesman Problem~\citep{HELSGAUN2000106}.
 For $\pi_C$, pick an ordered pair $(c_1,c_2)$ from $\mathcal{Q}_C$ with positions $(p_1,p_2)$ and accumulated leave gain $g_{12}=\textsc{Leave}(c_1,p_1)+\textsc{Leave}(c_2,p_2)$.
 Probe a third column $c_3$ at $p_3$ (unmarked, i.e., unmoved in this pass).
 Consider the cyclic relocation